 Disease Causes Symptoms Alzheimer's Accumulation of an insoluble protein in the neural tissues of the brain.
 Neurons get destroyed.
 Loss of memory, inability to recognize friends and relatives, inability to do routine works.
 Parkinsons Destruction of specialised ganglions in the brain.
-Production of dopamine, a neurotransmitter in the brain gets reduced. muccled chivering of the body protic Epilepsy Continuous and irregular flow of electric charges in the brain.
+Production of dopamine, a neurotransmitter in the brain gets reduced.
+Loss of body balance, irregular movement of muscles, shivering of the body, profuse salivation.
+Epilepsy Continuous and irregular flow of electric charges in the brain.
 Epilepsy due to continuous muscular contraction, frothy discharge from the mouth, clenching of the teeth following which the patient falls unconscious.